-Chimney or Combustion Chamber
+Chimney and Combustion Chamber

 This part is where the magic happens.

 Chimneys are usually made out of a metal box, like a 5-gallon tin can.
-If you can’t find one, a pipe will do fine as long as it supports the cooking vessel.
+If you can’t find one, a pipe will work fine as long as it supports the cooking vessel.